clubrobot/team-2017/README.md

 # bornibus
-Software solution "Bornibus" of the 2016/2017 Club Robot team.
+Software solution "Bornibus" of the 2016/2017 Club Robot team!